heycarsten/lcbo-api/static/source/news/2014-12-08-whats-next-for-lcbo-api.md

 I don't want to sound like Jimmy Wales here, but outside of simply charging for API access on a subscription model, I'm hard pressed to come up with a way to financially sustain the project.
-The hard costs aren't crazy, right now LCBO API consists of a load balancer, app server, worker server, and database server, it averages about $100/month in hosting costs plus another $50/month for AWS, monitoring, and backups.
+The hard costs aren't crazy, right now LCBO API consists of a load balancer, app server cluster, worker server, and database server, it averages about $100/month in hosting costs plus another

-Financial support isn't for the hosting costs, it's for my time.
+$60/month for AWS, monitoring, and backups.

 Maintaining the crawlers and ensuring updates happen daily and that the data is consistent and of high quality.
-Ensuring performance remains exceptional and dealing with bottlenecks when they occurr.
-Developing new features to provide value that can benefit everyone.
-Without financial support, I have to rely on other work to pay the bills, this isn't a problem, but it means I have less time available to work on LCBO API.
+Ensuring performance remains exceptional and dealing with bottlenecks when they occur.
+Developing new features to provide value that can benefit all users of the API.
+Without financial support, I have to rely on other work to pay the bills, this isn't a problem, but it means I have very little time to work on LCBO API outside of maintenance and support.

-I really don't enjoy talking about this stuff, and I wish I was able to figure it out on my own without needing to whine about it here, but now it's out there and it's very clear.
-There are no secrets, **LCBO API costs about $150/month to run, and it generates $0/month in income**, every dollar of support helps.
+I really don't enjoy talking about these things, but now they're out there and very clear.
+There are no secrets, **LCBO API costs about $160/month to run, and it generates $0/month in income**, every dollar of support helps.

-## LCBO API V2
+<h2 id="v2">LCBO API V2</h2>

 Now for the exciting stuff, as I said before LCBO API was introduced in 2009 and the visible API hasn't really changed since that time. _UNTIL NOW_